thescouser89/snippets/java/java_notes.md

 sometimes more efficient (eg looping with iterators that are not pointers) and never less efficient.

+When you make a particular request to an object, that method is called.
+This process is usually summarized by saying that you "send a message" to an object, and the object figures out what to do with that message.

 # Introduction to Objects
 `Booch: An object has state, behavior and identity.`

+## Terminology
 State
 : Internal data